Alloleptosphaeria Ariyaw., Wanas. & K.D. Hyde, in Ariyawansa et al., Fungal Diversity: 10.1007/s13225-015-0349-2, (2015).

 Type species: Alloleptosphaeria italica Wanas., Camporesi, Ariyaw. & K.D.
 Hyde

-Notes: Alloleptosphaeria was introduced by Wanasinghe et al. (2015) with A. italica as the type species.
-Alloleptosphaeria is unique in in having immersed ascomata, a thin-walled peridium, composed of a few layers of thin-walled, brown to dark brown or reddish brown, pseudoparanchymatous cells.
+Notes: Alloleptosphaeria is unique in having immersed ascomata, a thin-walled peridium, composed of a few layers of thin-walled, brown to dark brown or reddish brown, pseudoparenchymatous cells.
+Molecular markers available for Alloleptosphaeria include LSU, SSU and ITS.